Attendee Frequently Asked Questions

 How do I register?

 Click on the registration box at the upper right corner of this page.
 If registration happens to be closed for a particular show, you can sign up to receive an email reminder once registration is open.

 What is the cost to attend?

-There is no cost to attend as a qualified Buyer if you register before the show opens.
-There is however, an onsite registration fee for those buyers
+There is no cost to attend as a qualified buyer if you register before the show opens.
+There is however, an onsite registration fee of $45.

 What are the registration requirements?

-If you are registering onsite you will need to pay a $45 onsite registration fee and provide at least 2 of the following documents:
+If you are registering onsite you will need to pay a $45 onsite registration fee and provide at least two of the following documents:

 - Business card

 Originally “ASD” stood for “Associated Surplus Dealers” when the show was first established in 1961.
 Today, “ASD” stands for “Affordable Shopping Destination”.